San Francisco will say goodbye to Dianne Feinstein as her body lies in state at City Hall

 SAN FRANCISCO — (AP) — Mourners will pay their respects Wednesday to the late U.S. Sen. Dianne Feinstein in San Francisco City Hall, where she launched her groundbreaking political career and where she spent a decade as the city's first female mayor.

-Feinstein's body will lie in state in the City Hall rotunda, with everyone from elected leaders to city residents expected to say goodbye.
+Feinstein's casket was carried into the City Hall rotunda, where it was draped with an American flag, with San Francisco Mayor London Breed and Feinstein's daughter and granddaughter following behind.
+Everyone from elected leaders to city residents were invited to say goodbye.
 She died Thursday at her Washington, D.C., home after a series of illnesses.

 Feinstein was elected to the San Francisco Board of Supervisors in 1969 and was board president in November 1978 when a former supervisor assassinated Mayor George Moscone and Supervisor Harvey Milk, the city's first openly gay supervisor, at City Hall.
 Feinstein became acting mayor, and she went on to serve as mayor until 1988.